-Studying law is a shrewd career move, whether or not you want to work in legal practice – and if you study with The Open University, you’ll be joining the most popular undergraduate law programme in the UK.
+Studying law is a smart career move, whether or not you want to work in legal practice – and if you study with The Open University, you’ll be joining the most popular undergraduate law programme in the UK.

 An obvious option if you’re interested in law is to train as a solicitor or barrister, for which the first step is to study a law degree which offers the opportunity to cover the seven Foundations of Legal Knowledge (for barristers) or to prepare for Part 1 of the Solicitors Qualifying Examination (for solicitors).
 However, there are plenty of other possibilities too.
 The transferable skills that you develop through law studies are highly prized by employers, and can be applied in almost any area of work.
 They include critical thinking, analysis, problem solving, communication, team work and research.